DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 ### Create a AI Assistant Custom Item

 This example implements a [custom item](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item) based on the [`dxChat`](https://js.devexpress.com/jQuery/Documentation/Guide/UI_Components/Chat/Overview/) component.
-T

-For instructions on how to implement a custom dashboard items, refer to tutorials in the following section: [Create a Custom Item for the Web Dashboard](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item).
+For instructions on how to implement custom dashboard items, refer to tutorials in the following section: [Create a Custom Item for the Web Dashboard](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item).

 For the **AI Assistant** custom item implementation, review to the following file: [aiChatCustomItem.js](./CS/wwwroot/js/aiChatCustomItem.js)